jeli2k/arc42_EcoRide/arc42/arc42-template-EN.md

 ### Top-Level Decomposition:

-The chosen microservices architectural pattern effectively decomposes the system into manageable, loosely coupled services, allowing for specialized functionalities and easy scaling.
+The SOA pattern effectively decomposes the system into manageable, loosely coupled services, allowing for specialized functionalities and easy scaling.
+This ensures the creation of services that are designed to be independent and interoperable, facilitating efficient communication and cooperation among various components.

 ### Achieving Key Quality Goals: